Trashpanda70/Pokemon-Game/README.md

 ## Game Changes / Summary of Inclusions

 ### Included Pokemon / People
-- All Pokemon from Generations 1-5 have animated battle sprites
+- All Pokemon from Generations 1-5 (+Hoopa) have animated battle sprites
 - The custom legendary Pokemon for the region (more later)
 - Sprit form of 20 already existing Pokemon (not catchable, more later)

 Generation 6 Pokemon sprites are harder to find due to their 3D-Nature, which is why the game stops at Generation 5 sprites.
+I was able to find a website that has them but the process of putting them into the game is [Save GIF -> Use online converter to create sprite sheet -> rename properly and put in specified folder -> do this for normal and shiny front and back sprites -> Hopefully find a sprite to use for viewing in the party menu].
+I do not feel like doing this for all Gen 6 Pokemon and it would just mean I have more Pokemon I need to somehow make catchable in the game.
+I decided to do this with Hoopa since there were too many problems in trying to get a decent sprite for Galandart which will remain as a one time battle.

 Also, Generation 6 is where I stop recognizing every Pokemon since I am a 20 something boomer (I still recognize most though).
 Fairy type has been added with moves for the type.
 Also, lots of gen 6 moves have been included.
 All Pokemon from gen 5 and before that were converted to Fairy type in gen 6+ have been made into Fairy type.
 Additional type changes are listed later.

 I plan to include some people I know IRL into this game but need character sprites for them, and obviously their permission.